 Better Search Replace – Advanced search & replace across your whole WP site.
 Warning, if you mess up here the only way to fix it is to have a backup of your database to restore via phpMyAdmin.
 Use at your own risk.

-WP Mail SMTP – Reconfigure your WordPress email to use SMTP.
+Post SMTP – Reconfigure your WordPress email to use SMTP, preferably through Mailgun.

 SVS Pricing Tables plugin – Beautiful pricing tables plugin with easy drag & drop interface.